-All figures collected between 7/11 and 12/11, unless otherwise noted.
+(1) All figures collected between 8/12 and 12/12, unless otherwise noted.
 All figures reflect employment within the City of Cambridge only.
 Whenever possible, totals are based on Full Time Equivalents (FTEs).
 Part time workers were counted as 0.5 FTEs, unless otherwise indicated by employer response.
-City of Cambridge figures include School Department employees.
-Vertex figure is from 2009 as 2010 data is unavailable.